 What is the San Diego City Grading Public Improvements Performance Bond?

-Prior securing your Grading Permit, San Diego City will require you to file for a performance bond.
-This bond is an agreement that will hold your business accountable for all constructions made under your supervision, and is mandatory for the activation of your license.
-It will ensure that applicants will complete the grading project following city standards, and guarantees the compensation of the public in the event of property damages.
+Prior to securing your Grading Permit, San Diego City will require you to file for a performance bond.
+This bond is an agreement that will hold your business accountable for all constructions made under your supervision and is mandatory for the activation of your license.
+It will ensure that applicants will complete the grading project following city standards and guarantees the compensation of the public in the event of property damages.

 For more information, you may visit the San Diego City Office or check their website for an overview.

 The San Diego City Grading Public Improvements Performance Bond must be issued by a surety bond provider certified by California’s Department of Insurance.
 The parties in the agreement are the Principal (permit applicant or contractor), Obligee (San Diego City), and Surety/Bond Company or Obligor (surety bond provider/insurance).

 The Obligor will guarantee the compensation (performance bond) of the Obligee should the Principal fail to deliver agreed-upon services or violate any licensing provisions.
 The Obligor will receive and assess the validity of all public claims where compensation may only amount to the total penal sum agreed upon in the bond form.

 The validity of claims is received and determined directly by the Obligor, acting as an independent third party in the process.
 All paid claims, including the premiums and legal fees, must be reimbursed by the Principal to the Bond Company.

 The Obligor is secured through an indemnity agreement as the permit applicant or licensed business will ensure the full reimbursement of the claims, including legal fees and premiums.
 This agreement shall be made before the execution of the bond.

 The San Diego City Grading Public Improvements Performance Bond, on average, will cost between 1% and 10% of the total bond amount, depending on the applicant’s credit score, license history, and industry experience.